22. Clip Envelopes

 To keep this complexity under control, it is important to have a common point of reference.
 The start marker identifies the point where sample or envelope playback depart from when the clip starts.

-Note that the start/end markers and loop brace are subject to quantization by the zoom-adaptive grid (see 6.9), as is envelope drawing.
+Note that the start/end markers and loop brace are subject to quantization by the zoom-adaptive grid (see ‘Using the Editing Grid’), as is envelope drawing.

 So far, we have been talking about imposing long envelopes onto small loops.
 You can also think of interesting applications that work the other way around.
 Consider a sample of a song that is several minutes long.
 This sample could be played by a clip with a one-bar volume envelope loop.
 The volume envelope loop now works as a pattern that is repeatedly “punching“ holes into the music so as to, perhaps, remove every third beat.
 You can certainly think of other parameters that such a pattern could modulate in interesting ways.

 If you are into sound synthesis, you may want to think of a clip envelope with a local loop as an LFO.
 This LFO is running in sync with the project tempo, but it is also possible to set up a loop period odd enough to render the envelope unsynchronized.
 By hiding the grid, you can adjust the clip envelope loop start and end points independently of a meter grid.